yalibian/VISO/README.md

 More visual clues/hints are showed to recommend researchers about the status of searching loops, which would be better for researchers to diagnose the relevant optimization algorithm.

 ### Sample Results
+Next, We used the GUI built to study the effect of different factors, including the convexity of objectives, optimizers, learning rate, weight decay, initialization

 #### Compare objectives